MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-execution-conditions.md

 - **Time based attribute**: The workflow is triggered on schedule when a time value is met.
 - **On-demand only**: The workflow is only triggered manually.
 - **Attribute changes**: The workflow is triggered on schedule when a change to an attribute is met.
-- **Scope based**: The workflow is triggered on schedule when a scope criteria attribute is met.
+- **Group membership based**: The workflow is triggered on schedule when a group membership change is met.

 ## Time based attribute trigger